Lewistown, Illinois: Tourist attractions

 Oak Hill Cemetery is located in Lewistown.
 This cemetery was made famous by Edgar Lee Masters in his Spoon River Anthology.

 The Emiquon National Wildlife Refuge, a 7,000 acre wetland restoration, is located on the Illinois River 6 mi east of Lewistown.
 It is one of the largest floodplain restoration projects in the United States outside the Florida Everglades.

 Dickson Mounds Museum, 5 mi southeast of Lewistown, is an archaeological museum dedicated to American Indian artifacts.
 The building itself is built on ancient Native American burial mounds.

 The Rasmussen Blacksmith Shop Museum is located on Main Street of Lewistown.
 It is one of the few blacksmith shops left in the United States.
 It has been run by the Rasmussen family since 1880.

+The first Fulton County Courthouse was constructed in Lewistown in 1823.
+The current iteration of the building was built in 1898.

 The Spoon River Valley Scenic Drive is an event sponsored by the city of Lewistown in the fall of each year.
 Lewistown Music in the Park is held in the city as well, with the festival earning the "Governor's Hometown Award" in 2021.